Trip Facts

 Meals: Breakfast, Lunch, Dinner

-Start your day with a trek toward Nangethathi, climbing steeply at first before the trail gradually levels.
-Enjoy panoramic Himalayan views of Machhapuchhre (Fishtail), Hiunchuli, and Annapurna South, making this section a highlight for photographers and nature lovers.
+You start your day with a trek toward Nangethathi, beginning with a steep ascent that gradually eases as the trail levels out.
+Along the way, you enjoy sweeping Himalayan views of Machhapuchhre (Fishtail), Hiunchuli, and Annapurna South, making this section especially rewarding for photography and nature lovers.

-Arrive in Ghorepani, a picturesque village with distinctive blue-roofed houses.
-Historically a resting place for merchants and their horses (‘ghora’ = horse, ‘pani’ = water), Ghorepani is the perfect stop before heading to Poon Hill to witness a breathtaking sunrise over the Annapurna and Dhaulagiri ranges.
-This trek offers a blend of Nepalese culture, stunning mountain vistas, and adventure trekking.
+You then arrive in Ghorepani, a scenic village known for its distinctive blue-roofed houses.
+Once a resting point for traveling merchants and their horses (“ghora” meaning horse and “pani” meaning water), Ghorepani now serves as an ideal stop before the early hike to Poon Hill for sunrise views over the Annapurna and Dhaulagiri ranges.
+This route offers a perfect mix of Nepalese culture, dramatic mountain scenery, and trekking adventure.

 Day 05: Sunrise Hike to Poonhill and trek to Dobato